-During and after treatment for retinoblastoma, the main concerns for most families are the short- and long-term effects of the cancer and its treatment, and concerns about the cancer still being there or coming back.
+During and after treatment for retinoblastoma, the main concerns for most families are the daily aspects of getting through treatment and beating the cancer.
+After treatment, the concerns tend to shift toward the long-term effects of the cancer and its treatment, and concerns about the cancer still being there or coming back.

-Once treatment is finished, your health care team will discuss a follow-up schedule with you, including which tests should be done and how often.
+Once treatment is finished, your child's health care team will discuss a follow-up schedule with you, including which tests should be done and how often.
 It’s very important to go to all follow-up appointments.
-Follow-up is needed to check for cancer recurrence, as well as possible side effects of certain treatments.
+Follow-up is needed to check for cancer recurrence (or new cancers), as well as possible side effects of certain treatments.
 Doctor visits and tests are done more often at first.
 If nothing abnormal is found, the time between tests can then be extended.

-If a child with retinoblastoma in only one eye has been treated by enucleation (removal of the eye), regular exams are needed to look for tumor recurrence or spread, or any growth problems related to the surgery.
+If a child with retinoblastoma in only one eye has been treated by removal of that eye (enucleation), regular exams are needed to look for tumor recurrence or spread, or any growth problems related to the surgery.
 It’s also important to have the remaining eye checked regularly so that if a second retinoblastoma develops later on it can be found and treated as early as possible.

 During these exams, general anesthesia (where the child is asleep) may be needed to keep a young child still enough for the doctor to do a thorough eye exam.
 This is done to be certain the cancer has been destroyed, to find recurrences as early as possible, and to look for problems caused by treatments.

 Children with the heritable form of retinoblastoma also have a small risk of developing a tumor in the pineal gland within a few years.
 (This is known as trilateral retinoblastoma.)
 The pineal gland is a bean-sized structure beneath the middle of the brain.
 It can have cells similar to retina cells, which is why tumors can start there.
 Many doctors recommend that MRI scans of the head be done regularly for several years after treatment to try to detect these tumors as early as possible.